 The Nursing and Midwifery Order 2001 (the Order) is legislation that establishes the NMC and sets out their primary purpose of protecting the public, their functions, and activities.
 All QA of education and training operate within the Order.
 This ensures that nurses, midwives, and nursing associates are educated to consistently deliver high quality healthcare.

-MM have published this new QA handbook that informs the QA activity to ensure we support the strategic direction for the NMC’s new QA framework.
-The handbook is intended mainly for those directly involved in nursing, midwifery, and nursing associate education, in particular new education institutions seeking NMC approval of a programme for the first time, and existing AEIs and their practice learning partners.
+The QA handbook informs the QA activity to ensure we support the strategic direction for the NMC’s new QA framework.
+The handbook is intended mainly for those directly involved in nursing, midwifery, and nursing associate education.

-The handbook sets out the detail of the NMC QA processes and provides guidance of the evidence that AEIs, education institutions and their practice learning partners need to demonstrate to meet NMC standards.
-It outlines new timelines due to the new QA framework for approval of programmes, and new ways of working.
+The handbook sets out the detail of the NMC QA processes and provides guidance of the evidence that AEIs, EIs and their practice learning partners need to demonstrate to meet NMC standards.

 Please refer to the 'Approvals' webpage for additional information regarding the gateway process.